Muslim protesters torch Buddhist temples, homes in Bangladesh

 "We are doing everything possible to quell tension and restore peace between the communities," he told reporters.

+Over 100 Buddhists staged a silent protest in the capital Dhaka on Sunday afternoon against the attacks on their temples, witnesses said.

-(Reporting by Nurul Islam; Writing by Anis Ahmed; Editing by Robert Birsel)
+(Reporting by Nurul Islam; Writing by Anis Ahmed; Editing by Robert Birsel and Daniel Magnowski)